guthriec/chriswguthrie/_pages/about.md

 ### Practical Techniques

-- Online fine-tuning of classical and deep models
+- Online fine-tuning of deep models
 - "Networks of agents" for heterogeneous systems and decentralized decision-making
 - LLMs as foundation models, embedding models, and otherwise "components" of decision-making systems